benwainwright/simpleFramework/pages/README.md

 This function must return a string which will be served directly to the client as the response.
 ## Environment
 Both functions have access to the `environment` object as the first argument, should you want it.
 This will take the following format:

-- `environment.query` query string data presented as an object with key:value pairs, so if the url was `http://yourdoman/thispage/url/?andsome=query&string=variables`, this would contain
+- `environment.query` (Object) query string data presented as an object with key:value pairs, so if the url was `http://yourdoman/thispage/url/?andsome=query&string=variables`, this would contain
 ```javascript
 {
    andsome: "query",